What is customer data?

 CRM systems are built to engage with customers and drive customer loyalty and retention, not to process huge volumes of data from other different sources.
 Moreover, CRMs are primarily designed for sales teams, whereas CDPs are data hubs created for marketers so they can make in-depth analyses of customer behavior and gather business intelligence that helps the company better engage with customers.

-CDPs are not synonymous with DMPs (data management platforms) either.
+CDPs are not synonymous with DMPs (customer data management platforms) either.
 Hubspot cites David Raab, founder of the CDP Institute, who explains the difference between the two types of platforms in the following way:

 “CDPs work with both anonymous and known individuals, storing ‘personally identifiable information’ such as names, postal addresses, email addresses, and phone numbers, while DMPs work with almost exclusively with anonymous entities such as cookies, devices, and IP addresses.”